Vision-CAIR/MiniGPT-4/README.md

 ## Introduction
 - MiniGPT-4 aligns a frozen visual encoder from BLIP-2 with a frozen LLM, Vicuna, using just one projection layer.
 - We train MiniGPT-4 with two stages.
 The first traditional pretraining stage is trained using roughly 5 million aligned image-text pairs in 10 hours using 4 A100s.
 After the first stage, Vicuna is able to understand the image.
-But the generation ability of Vicuna is heavilly impacted.
+But the generation ability of Vicuna is heavily impacted.
 - To address this issue and improve usability, we propose a novel way to create high-quality image-text pairs by the model itself and ChatGPT together.
 Based on this, we then create a small (3500 pairs in total) yet high-quality dataset.
 - The second finetuning stage is trained on this dataset in a conversation template to significantly improve its generation reliability and overall usability.
 To our surprise, this stage is computationally efficient and takes only around 7 minutes with a single A100.
 - MiniGPT-4 yields many emerging vision-language capabilities similar to those demonstrated in GPT-4.